DIII-SDU-Group/MPSoC4Drones/README.md

 ```bash
 echo "$USER ALL=(ALL) NOPASSWD: ALL" | sudo tee -a /etc/sudoers
 ```
-Log in again for the changes to take effect.
 A suggestion could also be to get some familiarity with the tools before doing this, or run everything in a virtual machine, if you don't trust the scripts.
 At least it doesn't break my machine, but we take no responsibility. 🦖

 ## Table of contents